djechlin/djechlin.github.io/_posts/2013-06-01-nycpublic-hackathon.md

 * The greatest learnable moment for me was when I realized that the basic schema and workflow that some of the developers worked out wasn't a complicated webapp at all.
 It was a schema that pretty neatly plugged in to both a database schema as well as a UX workflow.
 I realized that this was actually a product of precisely the right size for a hackathon:  the complicated web app was actually something that could be distilled into a simple schema.
 I saw some complications but we were able to sort them out quickly, and have a neat, clean schema remaining.

     A lot of "complicated web-apps" are just pushing data around.
 Of course I've known this for a while, but it was somewhat magical seeing a complicated project turn into just that, and nothing more, and for us as a team to decide this was a reasonable goal for a couple days.

     This "full-stack developer" thing is starting to make sense to me.
-When projects like that start sounding easy and straightforward, there is a whole heck of a lot I'll be able to accomplish as part of a team.
+When projects like that start sounding easy and straightforward, more at the level of "assembling" code than innovating or coding, I'll be able to accomplish a whole heck of a lot.
+It's also good to realize that inflection point: when a project feels straightforward and like the coding is rote and low risk is the point at which risks diminish and estimates can be reasonably produced.
+It's good to recognize this.